 The presentation and demonstration of the proper use of several alternative models of the electromagnetic spectrum, including the ray model, the wave model, and the quantum model.

-Prerequisite: PHY 122 with a minimum grade of D or PHY 142 with a minimum grade of D.
+Prerequisite: MATH 212 with a minimum grade of D and PHY 142.

 PHY 331.
 Electricity and Magnetism.
 3 Hours.